aaron-price/sweet-render/README.md

 Wasn't that easy?

 ## Syntax
-> sweet_render(input[, config])
+> sweetRender(input[, config])

-Use the es6 template literal (backtick) to create a multiline string, and pass it as an argument to the sweet_render function.
+Use the es6 template literal (backtick) to create a multiline string, and pass it as an argument to the sweetRender function.

 Start each line with any html tag wrapped in an opening and closing element tag.
 By default that's "<" and ">" If there is no tag, it defaults to "<span>".
 Note that if you want to start the span content with a space, or add attributes to it, you'll need to explicitly declare "<span>" otherwise it'll conflict with the indentation.